softwaresaved/byte-sized-rse/episodes/11-setup.md

 ::: prereq

 - Shell with Git version control tool installed and the ability to navigate filesystem and run commands from within a shell
-- Python version 3.8 or above installed and some understanding of Python syntax
+- Python version 3.8 or above installed
+- Understanding of Python syntax to be able to follow code examples
 - Visual Studio Code installed (ideally the latest version)

 :::